NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/SlicerGCP/README.md

 ./Slicer
 ```

+Note: this is a very raw linux machine and you are running as root.
+There is also a user account under your name that is automatically created by the google VM boot process.
+Pretty much anything from the last few decades of linux development should run the same here as it does on a local workstation.

 # TODO
 If anyone works on these issues please write them up and let us know:
 * Add instructions for setting up TLS / HTTP (e.g. with [letsencrypt.org](https://letsencrypt.org/)
 * Add instructions for setting up reverse proxy with OAuth
 * Add a window manager and other utilities to the X environment, (e.g. with [OpenBox](http://openbox.org), as is [done here](https://github.com/pieper/SlicerDockers/tree/master/x11))
   * running `sudo apt-get install openbox && openbox-session` in the terminal window is one way to start.
+A lot of things won't work out of the box but you can configure the files in `/opt/xdg/openbox`.
+Also you can access the NVidia X server settings to change the screen resolution.
 * Describe other VNC options
 * Come up with similar instructions for AWS and Azure (and other computer rental providers).